Fantaghirò 3: Part 1

+Part 2

 Fantaghirò and Esmeralda continue on their journey and are reunited with Lightning and Bolt who have a new plan to track down Tarabas.
-They decide to resurrect the evil Black Witch, who was destroyed in the previous film, and hold her heart hostage, promising to give her back her heart if she helps them find Tarabas.
-The witch reluctantly agrees, and leads them to Tarabas' underground lair.
+They decide to resurrect the evil Black Witch, who was destroyed in the previous adventure, and hold her heart hostage, promising to give her back her heart if she helps them find Tarabas.
+The witch reluctantly agrees and leads them to Tarabas' underground lair.
 There, Fantaghirò is shocked to learn that the man she befriended in the forest is the feared Tarabas.
 Tarabas agrees to give Fantaghirò the Impossible Kiss if she will marry him.
 Fantaghirò agrees.
 Tarabas chains himself up to prevent himself from devouring Fantaghirò and they kiss.
 The magic of the Impossible Kiss is captured by the Black Witch, who promises to take it back to Romualdo.
-As Fantaghirò is preparing to marry Tarabas, she is told by Lighting and Bolt that the witch has broken her promise, and the power of the Impossible Kiss is waning.
+As Fantaghirò is preparing to marry Tarabas, she is told by Lightning and Bolt that the witch has broken her promise, and the power of the Impossible Kiss is waning.

-Tarabas agrees to let Fantaghirò go, if she will promise to return him.
+Tarabas agrees to let Fantaghirò go if she will promise to return him.
 Fantaghirò promises and chases after the Black Witch, but it is too late.
 Although Romualdo cannot be restored to life, Fantaghirò keeps her promise and returns to Tarabas.
 But Tarabas has had a change of heart and lets Fantaghirò go, realising that this is the only way to prove his love for her.
 A second Impossible Kiss is made when Tarabas kisses Esmeralda, whom he has also grown to care for.
 This second kiss revives Romualdo, the pair are finally married and they adopt Esmeralda as their daughter.